 Utilizing experienced stroke coordinators, TETAF has an outstanding team of credentialed stroke surveyors trained to provide survey and consultative services for hospitals seeking Stroke Support Facility (Level III) designation.

-As soon as the application is submitted to DSHS, submit a Trauma Survey Request form via the TETAF website, services page.
-Requesting the survey at the same time the state application is submitted will provide the lead time necessary to schedule your survey and coordinate the completion of TETAF’s Pre-Survey Questionnaire (PSQ).
+As soon as the application is submitted to DSHS, submit a Trauma Survey Request form via the Services page on the TETAF website.
+Requesting the survey at the same time the state application is submitted will provide the lead time necessary to schedule your survey and coordinate the completion of TETAF's Pre-Survey Questionnaire (PSQ).
 Before you request a date or time frame with TETAF, please share this information with your hospital and trauma leadership teams to ensure there are no schedule conflicts.
 Trauma and hospital leadership not attending the survey may result in a potential deficiency.
 As soon as the survey date is confirmed with TETAF, send a meeting request that will put the survey on each attendee’s calendar, and convey that they are expected to meet their commitment to the trauma/stroke program by participating in the survey.
 Once the date is set with TETAF, rescheduling can create multiple coordination challenges and could result in requested dates not being available.
 Tip: Document communication and approval of the survey date with administration, physicians and other leadership team members.
 Emphasize the critical importance of each person’s participation.

 The Survey Coordinator for TETAF will notify you when the Trauma Survey Request is received.
 The request will be placed in the queue for scheduling.
 TETAF will make every effort to provide the hospital with a survey date within 45 to 60 days of the receipt of the request.
 Within the form, there is an opportunity to record your preferred dates.
 TETAF will make every effort to meet those requests.
 However, TETAF requests flexibility as dates must also be coordinated with the availability of credentialed surveyors.Tip: Give as broad a range as possible to help meet your requested time frame.

-Yes, to the degree possible.
+Yes, whenever possible.
 TETAF will work with you to avoid any date that may result in lack of participation, such as holidays.
 The hospital has the right to refuse or accept the dates TETAF offers.
 It is critical to the success of the survey to ensure that all supporting leadership and staff are available.
 Do not hesitate to request alternate dates if there is a potential conflict.
 Note that for Sunday-Monday surveys, Sunday evening medical record review is required.
 Please pay careful attention to dates when finalizing the survey schedule.Tip: Be sure to include both the day of the week as well as the date in your communication to hospital personnel.

 The medical record review is a critical component of the survey and is typically held the evening before the opening conference.
 The program manager, medical director, registrar and any staff knowledgeable in the navigation of the medical record system must be available during the medical record review.
 This is a quiet working session.
 The number of people included in the session should be limited to only those necessary to complete the reviews.
 Conversations in the review room are distracting and should be avoided.Tip: Schedule the medical record review in a quiet location and alert those who may be needed to be available during the record review period.